UD-CISC374/type-warrior/egdd.md

 ## Player Modes

 - Single-player: You battle progressively harder enemies where the player has lower reaction timers the more enemies you beat.
 You can upgrade your equipment and abilities at the shop with gold earned by defeating enemies.
-- PVP: Play against a friend, where the reaction timers are set to a reasonably short time and you both have equivalent items and abilities.
-See who is the best typer between the two of you.

 # Gameplay Objectives